happynev/MwoScoreboardHelper/README.md

  TODO...
 ## Technical stuff
  i forgot what i wanted to put here?

+## Contact me
+if you have a problem or an idea how to improve this little program please tell me!
+ * either open an issue here on GitHub
+ * or send me a PM on the MWO forums (username: happynev)

 ## Thanks
 * Smurfy for providing an API for useful 'Mech data. [(Smurfy's Mechlab)](http://mwo.smurfy-net.de/)
 * Scurro, Tarogato and Chimmy for providing leaderboard data [(The Jarl's List)](https://leaderboard.isengrim.org/)